BornToDoStuff/BornToDoStuff.github.io/_posts/wondrous/P-Z/2020-11-19-rivers-mouth.md

   - Nature
   - Desert
   - Water
+  - Location
+  - Navigation
 item_idea:
 item_co_creator:
-item_updated:
+item_updated: 2021-08-18
-last_modified_at:
+last_modified_at: 2021-08-18
 ---

-This item is a rodent skull, deeply discolored from years of exposure to the elements, with it's mouth wired shut around a spherical vial of water.
+This item is a rodent skull, weathered from years of exposure to the elements, with it's mouth wired shut around a vial of water.
 Inside the vial you can see a pink lily bud floating on the surface.
 This bud always points towards the closest natural water source, no matter how far it is.
+If there is no natural water source on your plane of existence, the lilly will wilt and remain wilted until it returns to a plane with water.